rustwasm/wasm_game_of_life/README.md

   * `chapter-one-with-bug`: The same as `chapter-one`, but with a Real World bug I wrote.
 Debugging this is intended as an exercise for readers.

+* `chapter-two`: Added ability to pause and resume the game, as well as toggle individual cells by clicking on them.

 ## Sending Pull Requests

 1. Checkout the branch for the first chapter that needs to be updated.
 Apply